A Correlated Random Coefficient Panel Model with Time-Varying Endogeneity

-\textit{\textbf{Average effect of an exogenous intervention :}} Consider a policy intervention that changes $x_{it}$ for each unit $i$ in a given period $t$.
-The average effect of this exterior intervention is an object of interest to analyze such policies and \citeasnoun{bp03} studies its identifiability in different models when the change in covariates is exogenous, i.e, independent of the unobservable error terms.
-The unobservables in the CRC model we study in this paper are $(\mu_i, \alpha_i, (\epsilon_{it})_{t \leq T})$, and an exogenous shift can be a variation $\Delta_i$ independent of $(\alpha_i, \mu_i, (\epsilon_{it})_{t \leq T})$ in which case the average impact of the policy is $\E(\mu_i) \E(\Delta_i)$.
-However it might be of interest to consider policy interventions where the variation $\Delta$ is correlated with $x_{it}$, hence correlated with $(\mu_i, \alpha_i)$ while exogenous in the sense that it is independent of $(\epsilon_{it})_{t \leq T}$.
-For example, consider an exogenous intervention that shifts $x_{it}$ to $l(x_{it})$.
-The average outcome after this intervention is $\E(l(x_{it})' \mu_i + \alpha_i + \epsilon_{it})$ and depends on the joint distribution of $(\mu_i,x_{it})$ where $\mu_i$ is unobservable.
-It could potentially be challenging to obtain since we left this joint distribution unrestricted but because Equation (\ref{eq:idMiou}) expresses $\mu_i$ as a function of the primitives it can be once more plugged in to recover average effects.
-The change in expected outcome is

-where the second equality holds by exogeneity of the change in regressors.
-All elements in the last expectation are identified, thus identifying the average change in outcome.
+Consider a policy intervention on $x_{it}$ for each unit $i$ in a given period $t$.
+The average effect of this exterior intervention is an object of interest and \cite{bp03} studies its identifiability in different models when the change in covariates is exogenous, i.e, independent of the unobservable error terms.
+The unobservables in the CRC model are $(\mu_i, \alpha_i, (\epsilon_{it})_{t \leq T})$, and if the exogenous shift is a variation $\Delta_{it}$ independent of $(\alpha_i, \mu_i, (\epsilon_{it})_{t \leq T})$, the average impact of the policy is $\E(\mu_i) \E(\Delta_{it})$ which is identified.
+However some policy interventions may impose a dependence between $\Delta_{it}$ is correlated with $x_{it}$, hence $\Delta_{it}$ will be correlated with $(\mu_i, \alpha_i)$ while being exogenous in the sense that it is independent of $(\epsilon_{it})_{t \leq T}$.
+Consider an exogenous intervention that shifts $x_{it}$ to $l(x_{it})$, i.e, $\Delta_{it} = l(x_{it}) - x_{it}$.
+The average outcome after this intervention is $\E(l(x_{it})' \mu_i + \alpha_i + \epsilon_{it})$ and depends on the joint distribution of $(\mu_i,x_{it})$ where $\mu_i$ is unobservable and this joint distribution is unrestricted.
+Using Equation (\ref{eq:idMiou}) expressing $\mu_i$ as a function of the primitives, the change in expected outcome is where the second equality holds by exogeneity of the change in regressors.
+All elements in the last expectation are identified, thus so is the average change in outcome.